mariaclarin/ComputerNetworks/README.md

 If the user wrote GET, the program will ask the user to enter a file they want to request from the other machine.
 Once the user reply with a file name they requested for, the program will ask the user to enter a new name for the later received file before having it saved on their machine.
 After the user has successfully submitted a new name, the user must respond with a POST within a 5 second timer on the other virtual machine.
 If there is no response within said timer, the user will be prompted to do another GET or POST option.

 If the file name requested exists on the other machine, it will state that it has been received and saved as the new file name entered previously.
 If the entered file name does not exist, an error will be displayed indicating the file has not been received successfully.
 The program will also display the RTT (Round Trip Time) regardless a file has been received successfully or not.
+During the process of waiting for a POST, there will be retrying texts indicating that the POST has not been sent by the other peer.
 Finally, the program will show if there is packet loss through an emulation using the random module.
 Below is a snippet of how the final program looks like.
 <img src="https://media.discordapp.net/attachments/1085112329018015744/1092135335129010277/image.png">

 ## Features